 Forms of Title

+When you are sitting at the title company about to sign papers and are asked how you would like to hold your title, you should know what type is best for you.
+If you ask the title company their recommendation, they will tell you they are unable to give legal advice.
 Should you hold real estate as community property, in joint tenancy or in some other form?
-The decision of how to hold real estate involves several considerations including probate, liability, and creditor claims.
-This decision should be made only after consultation with an attorney experienced in real estate law.
+The decision of how to hold real estate involves several considerations including probate, liability, and creditor claims, whether it is an investment property, that are all specific to your individual needs.
+This decision should be made only after consultation with an attorney experienced in real estate law in order to make the appropriate choice regarding title and your personal assets.

-Many clients have asked us if they can avoid probate by holding real estate in joint tenancy.
+Many clients ask if they can avoid probate by holding real estate as joint tenants.
 The answer is yes, but it is not without pitfalls.
-People don’t always die in the anticipated order and the last survivor takes the entire property.
+Under joint tenancy, two or more people may hold property with proportionate but different amounts of interest and the last survivor takes the entire property.
+But people don’t always die in the anticipated order.
 This can cause tax problems that could be avoided.
-Generally spouses may want to consider holding real estate as community property with the right of survivorship.
+Generally spouses may want to consider holding real estate as community property with the right of survivorship, this allows for an automatic transfer upon death of one of the spouses.
+The "automatic" transfer, as opposed to deeding through a will, is what skips over probate.

 Community Property with Rights of Survivorship